UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 *The figure shows the MAPE values of all tested prediction methods on the Single-treatment dataset.* <br>

-As expected, the resulting figures indicate, that the all tested prediction methods have a higher prediction error, <br/>
+As expected, the resulting figures indicate that all tested prediction methods have a higher prediction error <br/>
 compared to XenoVol.
-An interesting note is that the Xenograft-model formula shows a more erratic behaviour in the second <br/>
+An interesting note is that the Xenograft-model formula shows a more erratic behavior in the second <br/>
-dataset, while the other two methods (Ellipsoid formula and Hemi-ellipsoid formula) show a very consitent error rate <br/>
+dataset, while the other two methods (Ellipsoid formula and Hemi-ellipsoid formula) show a very consistent error rate <br/>
-in all three smaples. <br>
+in all three samples. <br>

-Taken togeather, the results show that XenoVol over-performs the other tested method in volume prediction accuracy. <br>
+Taken together, the results show that XenoVol outperforms the other tested methods in volume prediction accuracy. <br>

 <br>